 I have not been a deep sleeper lately so I can say that the advanced sleep analysis is quite accurate.

 How to increase your sleep score?
 Practice breathing exercises and work out regularly to help you sleep better.

 You can find many personalized tips and challenges on home workouts, eating healthy, staying active, and sleeping better.
 I found only three programs that do not require Fitbit Premium.
 Besides, you can set up goals and reminders.

 I have started the Habits for Restful Sleep to improve my sleep with mindfulness exercises and skipping the snooze button.
 That seems to be helping me to improve my sleep quality.

 To use this Fitbit premium feature you need to wear your Inspire 2 for at least 30 days.
 You can get health and fitness statistics to receive an insight into your overall health that can be printed and shared with your doctor.

-This available piece of information has helped adjust my fitness programs and improve my habits, especially sleeping quality.
+This available piece of information has helped me adjust my fitness programs and improve my habits, especially my sleeping quality.